ENIGMA-git/ENIGMADiseaseWorkingGroupStats/README.md

 ### Step 4.
 Prepare QA analysis file (if you have one).
-If you did automatic QA, please copy your QA analysis output .csv file to `data` folder.
+From the ENIGMA Shape analysis, if you did automatic QA, please copy your QA analysis output .csv file to `data` folder.
 For example:
 ```
 	/<path-to-your-folder>/ENIGMA/data/QA.csv
 ```